-Safety and security issues are extremely important concerns of parents, students, faculty, staff and visitors to our campus.
-As an academic community made up of approximately 5000 students, plus a faculty and staff population of just over 500.
-Morton College understands this concern.
-We accept the responsibility for providing a learning environment that is as free as possible from any threats to the safety or well-being for all of us who work and visit our campus.
+The Campus Police Department reports to the President of Morton College.
+Campus Police Officers are responsible for a full range of safety services at the college, and they conduct patrols to ensure the safety of the campus community and its property.
+Officers respond to medical emergencies, fire emergencies, and traffic accidents and enforce all college policies, including alcohol, drugs, and weapons possession.
+They generate police reports, conduct preliminary investigations, and provide mental health resources.
+Morton College understands that safety and security are significant concerns of parents, students, faculty, staff, and visitors to our campus.

-The Town of Cicero is an urban community with a population of around 57,000 residents, and Morton College is located in a residential neighborhood on the south side of the city.
-Historically, Cicero has been described as a pleasant place to live where crime statistics are low.
-However, being aware of the potential for criminal activity provides us with the opportunity to be proactive in our approach to the safety and security of our campus.
+Our academic community comprises approximately 5400 students, plus a faculty and staff population of just over 500.
+Campus Police accept the responsibility for providing a learning environment as accessible as possible from any threats to the safety or well-being of all who work and visit our campus.
+Morton College, located on the southeast side of the Town of Cicero, is a diverse community with over 85,000 residents.
+Morton College services the communities of Berwyn, Cicero, Forest View, Lyons, McCook, and Stickney, which comprise District 527.
+Historically, Cicero is a pleasant place to live where crime statistics are low.
+However, being aware of the potential criminal trends allows us to be proactive in our approach to the safety and security of our campus.